Please also see my All-Time World Cup Team Index

 |Bryan Robson scored the fastest goal in WC history.
 England beat France 3-1.|

-Wilkins enjoyed success at various clubs including Chelsea, Manchester United, Milan, Queens Park Rangers, and Rangers.
+Ray Wilkins enjoyed success at various clubs including Chelsea, Manchester United, Milan, Queens Park Rangers, and Rangers.
 He was remembered for winning the FA Cup in 1983 for Manchester United.
 From 1976 to 1986, he was an important player for England, earning 84 caps.
+He played in both 1982 and 1986 World Cup Finals.

-Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
+Graeme Souness played for Tottenham Hotspur, Middlesbrough and Sampdoria, but his greatest achievement came while he played for Liverpool.
 He was one of the greatest ever Liverpool players.
 He won three European Cups with them, captaining the team in the early 1980's.
 He was also the Player-Manager for Rangers.
-He earned 54 caps for Scotland.
+He also earned 54 caps for Scotland.
+He played in 1978, 1982 and 1986 World Cup Finals.

-Strachan played for Dundee, Aberdeen, Manchester United, Leeds United and Coventry City.
+Gordon Strachan played for Dundee, Aberdeen, Manchester United, Leeds United and Coventry City.
 He spent 7 seasons with Aberdeen, winning two league titles and the Cup Winners' Cup in 1983.
-He was capped 50 times, representing Scotland at both WC Finals in 1982 and 1986.
+He was capped 50 times, representing Scotland at both World Cup Finals in 1982 and 1986.

-Rix was known for his career with Arsenal between 1975 and 1988.
+Graham Rix was known for his career with Arsenal between 1975 and 1988.
 His club reached the Final of the Cup Winners' Cup.
-He was capped 17 times for England and went to Spain 1982.
+He played in France and Scotland at the end of his career.
+He was capped 17 times for England.
+He went to Spain 1982, where he played 5 games.

 Hoddle often considered one of the most talented players of his generation, but not always appreciated by his fans.
 He played mainly with Tottenham Hotspurs, where he won the UEFA Cup in 1984 and two FA Cups.
+He also played for AS Monaco, Swindon and Chelsea.
 He was a fixture for the national team throughout the 1980's.

-Archibald played for a number of clubs in England ands Spain.
+Steve Archibald played for a number of clubs in England and Spain.
 His best stint was with Tottenham Hotspurs, where he won two straight FA Cup between 1980 and 1982.
 He joined Barcelona in 1984, helping the club to reach the final of European Cup in 1986.
-For Scotland, he was capped 27 times and is a member of Scotland's Football Hall of Flame.
+For the national team, he was capped 27 times.
+He played in two World Cup Finals in 1982 and 1986.
+He is a member of Scotland's Football Hall of Flame.

 |Steve Archibad with Danny McGrain vs New Zealand|

-He was the greatest player for Liverppol in an era where Liverpool was considered to be among the greatest club sides in history.
+King Kenny was the greatest player for Liverppol in an era where Liverpool was considered to be among the greatest club sides in history.
 He won three European Cups with them.
 He is the cap record holder and their top ever scorer for Scotland.
+Dalglish won the Ballon d'Or Silver Award in 1983, the PFA Player of the Year in 1983, and the FWA Footballer of the Year in 1979 and 1983.
+In 2006 he topped a Liverpool fans' poll of "100 Players Who Shook the Kop".

 He was voted as the third greatest Liverpool player by fans in 2013.
-He was Liverpool's all-time leading scorer.
+He is the Liverpool's all-time leading goalscorer, with 346 goals.
 He won both the PFA Player of the year and FWA Player of the Year in 1984. he was European Golden Boot winner in the same year.
 He also had short spells with Chester City, Juventus, Leeds United, Newcastle United, Sheffield United, Wrexham and Sydney Olympic.
+Rush made 73 appearances for Wales between 1980 and 1996.

 |Kevin Keegan in Spain|